Available archives on the genocide of the Tutsi in Rwanda: cartography and typology As part of the 22nd commemoration of the Tutsi genocide in Rwanda

 II – International dimensions of archives

-What posterity for the judicial archives?
+What posterity for judicial archives?

 Presidency: Stéphane Audoin-Rouzeau, historian, director of studies, EHESS